archeryue/go-postern/README.md

 # go-postern
 postern under wall
 just like old version ss-go
-I wrote it to practise golang
+wrote it to practise golang